 Outlines the financial assistance, postadoption services, and emotional support available to newly adoptive parents.

-Supporting and Preserving Adoptive Families: Profiles of Publicly Funded Post-Adoption Services (PDF - 2,540 KB)
+Supporting and Preserving Adoptive Families: Profiles of Publicly Funded Post-Adoption Services

 The Donaldson Adoption Institute

 Provides an overview of each of the 50 States’ public postadoption preservation services.